xkhaledd/xkhaledd/README.md

 ---

 ### ⚡ About Me
 I'm a **Communications & Computers Engineering (CCE)** student at **Nahda University (NUB)**.
-My journey with technology started early, from disassembling PCs in primary school to working professionally in smartphone software maintenance.
+My passion for technology is deep-rooted, from disassembling PCs in primary school to working professionally in smartphone software maintenance.
 Currently, I'm deep into my academic specialization, mastering the physics of signals and advanced hardware logic.

-- 🎓 **Status:** Advanced Student in **CCE**, currently bridging the gap between theory and advanced application.
+- 🎓 **Status:** Advanced student in **CCE**, bridging the gap between theory and advanced application.
-- 🛠️ **Experience:** Solid background in smartphone software & Former Recruiter at Mosala Pioneers.
+- 🛠️ **Experience:** Solid background in smartphone software & former Recruiter at Mosala Pioneers.
 - 🚀 **Progress:** Successfully navigating through **Signal Processing** and complex **Embedded Systems** architectures.
 - 🔬 **Tech Interests:** IoT, Microcontrollers (AVR), and Network Architecture.